 As with any new purchase, it’s common for members to be excited to join your site and then lose interest or get busy with other things.
 In fact, the industry average retention period for a membership site is three months, according to Blog Marketing Academy.

-That’s what happens when you focus your efforts solely on new members and neglect those you have.
-The good news is that it costs seven to 10 times less on average to retain and satisfy existing members than it does acquiring new ones.
-And there are a number of effective user retention strategies you can employ to keep users on board and engaged with your site (and with each other) well after they’ve joined.
+It costs five times less on average to retain and satisfy existing members than it does to acquire new ones.
+There are a number of effective retention strategies you can employ to keep users on board and engaged with your site — and with each other — well after they’ve joined.

 2. Grant Early Access

 If, like many of us, Amazon is your impulse buy haven, you’ve surely noticed Lightning Deals on featured items peppered throughout the site.
 These are time-sensitive and sell out quickly.
 Early access to these deals is one of many reasons it pays to go Prime, Amazon’s exclusive membership.
 For Amazon Prime customers, a membership guarantees a 30-minute heads-up period in which members get priority access to flash sale items before the general public.

 The same idea can apply to any membership business model — especially those with tiered access levels where you can grant early, exclusive access to the highest levels.
 This gives subscribers even more incentive to upgrade their membership and makes those lucky customers with access feel like real VIPs.

 The exclusive feeling that customers get from these types of early access — to products, services, sales and more — are part of what makes membership sites attractive in the first place, so incorporating them into your site is a real win-win.